 It is important to note that AI is not intended to substitute for trained and specialized medical advice, but it can be used to add accuracy to critical health determinations.

-The agriculture industry utilizes AI for a myriad of benefits using satellite imagery, such as:
+The agriculture industry utilizes AI, video or image based, for a myriad of benefits, such as: